 Sandwiched between Austria and Switzerland, little Liechtenstein is in fact a record holder – it has the world’s lowest external debt.
 Other than that thrilling claim to fame, it is a (somewhat unheralded) destination for winter sports, thanks to its position in the Alps.
 The capital Vaduz is more popular as a tax haven than for city breaks.

-The Grand Duchy of Luxembourg is not high on the list of European tourist hotspots, but one of its biggest draws is the preposterously scenic fairytale medieval castle at Vianden.
-The jumbled old town of the charming capital, Luxembourg City, is the ideal place to try the national dish of judd mat gaardebounen - smoked pork in a cream sauce with broad beans and potatoes.
+The Grand Duchy of Luxembourg is not high on the list of European tourist hotspots, but one of its biggest draws is its fairytale, medieval castle at Vianden.
+The jumbled old town of the charming capital, Luxembourg City, is the ideal place to try the national dish of judd mat gaardebounen: smoked pork in a cream sauce with broad beans and potatoes.

 Ayia Napa may have hogged the headlines with its hoards of badly behaved Brits, but there is so much more to Cyprus than discos, drinking and debauchery.
 Like scuba diving.
 The wreck of the Zenobia, off the port of Larnaca, is rated as one of the world’s top wreck dives.
 The Zenobia was a passenger ferry, which sank here on her maiden voyage in 1980.

 ‘Born’ in 2008, Kosovo is Europe’s newest country.
-Well, the self-declared republic of nearly two million people is only partially recognised, but politics aside it is a stunning country to visit.
+The self-declared republic of nearly two million people is only partially recognised, but politics aside it is a stunning country to visit.
 Explore vibrant, friendly capital Pristina, with its historic mosques and many markets and cafes (and a surreal three-storey portrait of Bill Clinton), while Brezovica in the mountains offers some of the best ski terrain in the Balkans.
-And on top of all this - easyJet fly there.

 The small country of Montenegro packs a lot into its small area.
 Its Adriatic coast is dotted with pretty fishing villages, deserted coves and beaches and increasingly-visited resorts.
 Its mountainous interior is truly spectacular, covered with ancient forests, sprinkled with lakes and rivers and rising to snowy peaks, offering some excellent skiing in areas like Kolašin.